RichQUACK.com (QUACK) Price Tops $0.0000 on Exchanges

-RichQUACK.com (QUACK) traded up 2.7% against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on August 23rd.
-Over the last week, RichQUACK.com has traded down 1.3% against the U.S. dollar.
-RichQUACK.com has a market capitalization of $45.12 million and $2.76 million worth of RichQUACK.com was traded on exchanges in the last day.
-One RichQUACK.com coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+RichQUACK.com (QUACK) traded down 8.1% against the dollar during the 24 hour period ending at 17:00 PM ET on August 26th.
+One RichQUACK.com coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+RichQUACK.com has a total market capitalization of $41.15 million and approximately $2.18 million worth of RichQUACK.com was traded on exchanges in the last day.
+In the last week, RichQUACK.com has traded 0.4% lower against the dollar.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.